Arquisoft/wiq_en2b/README.md

 Component | Route | Description
 -- | -- | --
 Backend/API | `api/` | The main backend service, implemented in Java SpringBoot.
 It serves all requests from the frontend, and it doubles as main API.
 It also has a JWT-based authentication system.
-Question generator | `questiongenerator/` | A SpringBoot-based service, ran alongside the main backend service, that generates questions and inserts them into the database
+Question generator | `questiongenerator/` | A Java program that generates questions and inserts them into the database, from where they are fetched by the API.
 Webapp | `webapp/` | Our own frontend to the backend.
 It is implemented in React 18.

 ***